 - Never click on links in suspicious emails

-- Always use reliable anti virus programs and keep them updated
+- Always use reliable anti-virus programs and keep them updated

-In case of the unfortunate event of falling prey to ransomware, reach out to cybersecurity professionals who can guide you to a good list of ransomware decryption tools which may help you to retrieve your data.
+In case of the unfortunate event of falling prey to ransomware, reach out to cybersecurity professionals who can guide you to a good list of ransomware decryption tools that may help you to retrieve your data.
 But the best way of avoiding the ransomware is to follow the basic steps listed above.
 Authorities and IT companies are also fighting back to curb this menace and are helping users to retrieve their data without paying the criminals.